 - The participant will be academically dismissed from the program:

-- if participant earns an “F” grade, or
+- if the participant earns an “F” grade, or

-- if participant’s final cumulative GPA is below 3.0.
+- if the participant’s final cumulative GPA is below 3.0.

 In case of dismissal or resignation, participants remain responsible for any outstanding financial obligation to the University for tuition or other indebtedness.
-Please see Section 5: Participant Evaluation and Requirements of this Handbook for additional information regarding the criteria for dismissal from the program and appealing dismissals.
-Also, see Section 6: Benefits & Obligations of this Handbook for specifics regarding taking a formal Leave of Absence and/or withdrawing from the program, and the financial ramifications involved in both circumstances.
+Please see Section 6: Urban Teachers’ Program Requirements of this handbook for additional information regarding the criteria for dismissal from the program, appealing dismissals, specifics regarding a formal leave of absence, and/or withdrawing from the program.
+Also, see Section 7: Benefits, Obligations and Other Information of this handbook for specifics regarding the financial ramifications involved in both circumstances.

 STUDENT STATUS IN THE EVENT OF EARLY WITHDRAWAL FROM THE URBAN TEACHERS PROGRAM

 Participants who withdraw from the Urban Teachers program before completion will need to consult with the Johns Hopkins School of Education to determine whether or not they are eligible to continue their Master of Science in Education degree or enroll in another of the school’s programs.
 Participants who are dismissed from the Urban Teachers program or who are not in good academic standing when they leave the Urban Teachers program will not be permitted to complete their degree or matriculate in another Johns Hopkins University School of Education Program.